CinRC/IRDC-CCSK/README.md

 ### Build

-To build this project, execute `mvn package`.
+To build this project, execute `mvn assembly:single`.
 This will create an executable jar file in `target/`.

 ### Running